 The rules of the 24 hour format can be found HERE.

 In the 24 hour format, you can participate in a team of 2.
-It’s up to you how much you climb and how much you rest or participate in various activities.
+It’s up to you how much you

 You can get the full amount of points via lead climbing only.
 You do not get the points if you fall, sit in or hold on to quickdraws.
 If you climb via toprope you get half the points.
 If you climb trad you get 2x the points.
 Check for these routes on your scoresheet.
 During the night on Saturday there will be a timeslot where you get triple points.
 The organizers will announce this at the briefing.
 You can get extra points via dressing and climbing in costume, slackline, highline, Bring Sally up challenge and other challenges during the day.